Rupesh-Pro/word_ladder_game/README.md

 -  For example, one can link "ape" and "man" in the following way<br>
    >__ape__->apt->ait->bit->big->bag->mag->__man__<br>
 -  Note that each step involves changing just one letter of the word.<br>
--  This is just one possible path from "ape" to "man", but is it the shorest possible path?<br>
+-  This is just one possible path from "ape" to "man", but is it the shortest possible path?<br>
--  If we desire to find the shorest word ladder path between two given words, the sparse graph submodule can help.<br>
+-  If we desire to find the shortest word ladder path between two given words, the sparse graph submodule can help.<br>